-Current Position: ELT (Enhanced Learning Technologies) Project Officer / eLearning Coordinator for the Faculty of Health and Life Sciences
+Current Employment: ELT (Enhanced Learning Technologies) Project Officer / eLearning Coordinator for the Faculty of Health and Life Sciences

 Centre for Enhancing Learning Through Technology (CELT)

 How I arrived at this point . . .